redwoodjs/redwood/docs/docs/deploy/netlify.md

 4. use the Netlify [Quick Start](https://app.netlify.com/signup) to deploy

 :::caution
-While you may be tempted to use the [Netlify CLI](https://cli.netlify.com) commands to [build](https://cli.netlify.com/commands/build) and [deploy](https://cli.netlify.com/commands/deploy) yout project directly from you local project directory, doing so **will lead to errors when deploying and/or when running functions** like those needed for the GraphQL server or other serverless functions.
+While you may be tempted to use the [Netlify CLI](https://cli.netlify.com) commands to [build](https://cli.netlify.com/commands/build) and [deploy](https://cli.netlify.com/commands/deploy) your project directly from you local project directory, doing so **will lead to errors when deploying and/or when running functions** like those needed for the GraphQL server or other serverless functions.

 The main reason for this is that these Netlify CLI commands simply build and deploy -- they build your project locally and then push the dist folder.
 That means that when building a RedwoodJS project, the [Prisma client generates using the operating system at build time](https://cli.netlify.com/commands/link) -- and not the [OS compatible](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#binarytargets-options) with running functions on Netlify.
 Your Prisma client engine may be `darwin` for OSX or `windows` for Windows, but it needs to be `debian-openssl-1.1.x` or `rhel-openssl-1.1.x`.
 If the client is incompatible, your functions will fail.